Esteban-Rocha/Esteban-Rocha/README.md

     <br><br>
     Web technologies have always been a source of profound interest for me, and I have developed expertise in PHP, Rust, JavaScript, and CSS.
     <br><br>
     With several years of experience, my primary focus and specialization lie in Full-Stack Monolithic Web Applications.
-Using frameworks such as NextJS, NuxtJS, Laravel, Tokio.rs, and custom WordPress CMS complex implementations.
+Using frameworks such as Laravel, NextJS, NuxtJS, and custom WordPress CMS complex implementations.
 In addition, I am well-versed in Rust for CLI development.
 I possess exceptional proficiency in Bash Scripting and working with Unix-based systems and shells.
     <br><br>
     I possess a strong proclivity toward design, and I am adept at Frontend Engineering.
-I excel in utilizing CSS to translate stunning Perfect Pixel layouts from Figma and Sketch UI designs.
+I excel in utilizing vanilla CSS to translate stunning Perfect Pixel layouts from Figma and Sketch UI designs.
 And I advocate for best practices, emphasizing clean code, optimal performance, and adherence to W3C Standards.
     <br><br>
 </p>